 RC Aerobatics 2014/01

-Author: Mike Riggs
+by Mike Riggs [email protected]

 F3A World Championships: Congratulations to Team USA—Andrew Jesky, Jason Shulman, Brett Wickizer, Joseph Szczur, and team manager Mark Atwood—for its first-place team finish in the 2013 World Championship in South Africa.

-Joseph Szczur entered his first contest at age 7.
+- Joseph Szczur entered his first contest at age 7.
 He won the Advanced class at the 2012 US Nats, and in 2013, at age 13, Joseph was the first-ever US Junior World Championship competitor.

-I have often been asked, “How expensive of a radio do I need to fly Pattern?”
-A simple, four-channel radio would technically work; however, achieving the precision setup required for Pattern flying would be challenging using Y-harnesses for dual aileron and elevator servos.
+I have often been asked, "How expensive of a radio do I need to fly Pattern?"
+A simple four-channel radio would technically work; however, achieving the precision setup required for Pattern flying would be challenging using Y-harnesses for dual aileron and elevator servos.

 After shopping for a six-plus-channel sport radio, I purchased a new Futaba T8J for less than $250.
 As a believer in flight-testing new radios, I used my Insight as a test bed.
 The following setup ideas will also work with non-Pattern airplanes.